MarlonPerezR/Parking-Management-System/README.md

 - 📍 **Vehicle Tracking** — Interactive map showing each vehicle’s location.

  ## Deployment
-This project is deployed on **Railway** - a modern cloud platform that makes deploying full-stack applications simple and efficient.
+This project is deployed on **Railway**.
+A modern cloud platform that makes deploying full-stack applications simple and efficient.

 **Live Demo:** [Your Railway deployment link here]